 Employment has always been a problem in the village.
 The principal occupations of the people are rain fed agriculture, animal husbandry and casual labour work.
-However, rainfall being limited and erratic, agriculture suffers, i.e. best they can take only single crop, which keeps them partially engage 4 to 5 months.
-Similarly due to lack of fodder animal husbandry does not keep them engage full time.
-Thus the people mainly depend upon casual labour either in the villages is in Industrial Complex of Bahadurgarh.
+However, rainfall being limited and erratic, agriculture suffers, i.e. thus limiting them for a single crop, which keeps them partially engaged for 4 to 5 months.
+Similarly due to lack of fodder animal husbandry does not keep them fully engaged.
+Thus the people mainly depend upon casual labour either in the villages or in Bahadurgarh and NCR.